Guest blogging is critical to marketing and business

 - How similar is their content to your own?

-- Is their audience likely to be interested in your blog or business?
+- Is their audience likely to be interested in you?

-- Do they offer backlinks and an author bio?
+- Do they offer nofollowed backlinks and an author bio?

 - How large is their audience (traffic volumes)?

-Ideally, you want to write for blogs and sites that have more or similar traffic to your own.
-There's no point in offering to write a guest blog for a site that has no viewership - the whole point is to drive you new readers to your own business and blog.
+Ideally, you want to write for sites that have more or similar traffic to your own.
+There's no point in offering to write a guest article for a site that has no viewership - the whole point is to drive you new readers to your own site.

 I always think it's important to back things up by demonstrating (if possible) how things work in practice.
-When it comes to guest blogging, there is no shortage of great examples.
+When it comes to sharing articles, there is no shortage of great examples.
 The fact of the matter is that "anyone who is successfully driving traffic has created content for other sites".

-It's almost easier to try find someone who hasn't written a guest blog.
-Here's a list of great guest blogs written by various leading bloggers, marketers, social media types, and so on:
+It's almost easier to try find someone who hasn't written a guest article.
+Here's a list of great guest posts written by various leading influencers:

 - Blog Smarter: Don’t Just End Up Trading Hours for Dollars by Sunil on Problogger